Striving For Success in Baseball or Softball

 You might be thinking, why would anyone be afraid to succeed at something they work so hard to obtain?

-Think Tiger Woods, Michael Jordan, and Ken Griffy, Jr. Very successful athletes for sure.
+Think Tiger Woods, Michael Jordan, and Ken Griffey, Jr. Very successful athletes for sure.
 But think about the precautions Tiger Woods has to make just to go out to dinner with his wife or friends.
 With success, come ‘other’ responsibilities and constraints that non-elite athletes never experience.

 “Getting in your own way” because of fear of failure is much more common in my work as a mental game expert to players.
 Fear of failure turns into anxiety and tension on the diamond because you don’t want to fail and screw up.